ipfs-inactive/blog/content/post/weekly-081.md

 ## Job hunting?
 Work on IPFS!

-* [Backend Software Engineer](https://qri.io/jobs/job-backend-software-engineer): Work closely with the Qri engineering team to implement backend features that support the operation of both qri command-line and Qri Desktop.
+* [Backend Software Engineer](https://qri.io/jobs/job-backend-software-engineer): Work closely with the **Qri engineering team** to implement backend features that support the operation of both qri command-line and Qri Desktop.
 NYC or Remote.
-* [Community Engineer, libp2p](https://jobs.lever.co/protocol/0afd449f-b292-42b4-abfd-af26415b796b): Help introduce new open source projects to libp2p and clear hurdles for them to adopt the libp2p stack for the networking layer of their system.
+* [Community Engineer, libp2p](https://jobs.lever.co/protocol/0afd449f-b292-42b4-abfd-af26415b796b): Help introduce new open source projects to **libp2p** and clear hurdles for them to adopt the libp2p stack for the networking layer of their system.
 Protocol Labs, Remote
-* [Engineering Manager, IPFS](https://jobs.lever.co/protocol/3f0787e8-58b3-4122-a1ea-424561d2658f): Engineering managers have the challenging and exciting task of supporting and empowering engineering teams to deliver complex internet-scale systems in an environment defined by curiosity, passion, and a love for open source.
+* [Engineering Manager, IPFS](https://jobs.lever.co/protocol/3f0787e8-58b3-4122-a1ea-424561d2658f): Engineering managers have the challenging and exciting task of supporting and **empowering engineering teams** to deliver complex internet-scale systems in an environment defined by curiosity, passion, and a love for open source.
 Protocol Labs, Remote
-* [Frontend Software Engineer](https://qri.io/jobs/job-frontend-software-engineer): Work closely with the Qri engineering team to build and maintain features on Qri Desktop, an open source Electron app written with TypeScript, React, and Redux.
+* [Frontend Software Engineer](https://qri.io/jobs/job-frontend-software-engineer): Work closely with the **Qri engineering team** to build and maintain features on Qri Desktop, an open source Electron app written with TypeScript, React, and Redux.
 NYC or Remote
-* [IPFS Community Lead](https://jobs.lever.co/protocol/71c4a9b9-af90-4ce9-9dba-8b72507997bf): Provide tactical support for the IPFS community, creating a global community strategy, and executing this strategy on the ground!
+* [IPFS Community Lead](https://jobs.lever.co/protocol/71c4a9b9-af90-4ce9-9dba-8b72507997bf): Provide tactical support for **the IPFS community**, creating a global community strategy, and executing this strategy on the ground!
 Protocol Labs, Remote
-* [Project Operator, IPFS](https://jobs.lever.co/protocol/135cecff-ecc4-49ca-b516-61b63fd4d9ef): Tackle some of IPFS’s highest priority initiatives using flexible problem solving abilities.
+* [Project Operator, IPFS](https://jobs.lever.co/protocol/135cecff-ecc4-49ca-b516-61b63fd4d9ef): Tackle some of **IPFS’s highest priority initiatives** using flexible problem solving abilities.
 Also responsible for identifying the project’s most important problems, structuring them, and collaborating with cross-functional teams to come to a solution.
 Protocol Labs, Remote
-* [Specifications Engineer, libp2p](https://jobs.lever.co/protocol/0ee37e17-5fb3-4b0f-8559-e5fca363e268): Help write clear specifications for libp2p, and thus aid in new languages being able to implement the libp2p specs correctly.
+* [Specifications Engineer, libp2p](https://jobs.lever.co/protocol/0ee37e17-5fb3-4b0f-8559-e5fca363e268): Help write clear specifications for libp2p, and thus aid in new languages being able to **implement the libp2p specs** correctly.
 Protocol Labs, Remote
 * [Senior Software Engineer, IPFS or libp2p](https://jobs.lever.co/protocol/82793e56-124f-484c-bf13-357ef0b45bc6), Experienced in distributed systems design and implementation?
-Join our full-time open-source team where we value experience independently designing and implementing significant components of complex systems, and the execution focus and discipline to carry projects to completion.
+Join our full-time open-source team where we value experience independently designing and **implementing significant components of complex systems**, and the execution focus and discipline to carry projects to completion.
 Protocol Labs, Remote

 ## Join the community at these upcoming events